openresty/lua-nginx-module/README.markdown

 **context:** *init_by_lua*, set_by_lua*, rewrite_by_lua*, access_by_lua*, content_by_lua*, header_filter_by_lua*, body_filter_by_lua*, log_by_lua*, ngx.timer.**

-Insert the specified (numerical or string) `value` at the head of the list named `key` in the shm-based dictionary [ngx.shared.DICT](#ngxshareddict).
+Inserts the specified (numerical or string) `value` at the head of the list named `key` in the shm-based dictionary [ngx.shared.DICT](#ngxshareddict).
 Returns the length of the list after the push operations.

 If `key` does not exist, it is created as empty list before performing the push operations.
 When key holds a value that is not a list, it will return `nil` and `"wrongtype operation"`.